Southeastern College

-Southeastern College is a private institution of higher learning with campuses in Miami Lakes and West Palm Beach, Florida.
+Southeastern College is a private institution of higher learning with campuses in Miami Lakes, Boynton Beach, Florida, Charlotte, North Carolina, Columbia, South Carolina, North Charleston, South Carolina.

 Southeastern College is institutionally accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) and licensed by the Commission for Independent Education (CIE), Florida Department of Education.

 History

 Southeastern College was founded in 1988 as Cruise Career Training Institute with a specialization in training students and employees for careers in the travel industry.
 In 1997, the school expanded its career education offerings to include academic programs in business, computer science, and allied health.
 Following a series of name changes, the school became Southeastern College in 2012.
 In 2015, the West Palm Beach campus opened.

 Academics

 Southeastern College awards diplomas, associate, and bachelor's degrees.
 The school offers 10 diploma programs, eight associate degrees, and one bachelor's degree.
 A majority of the school's academic programs are in the allied health programs.
 The school has recently expanded its offerings into business and technology.
 The school began enrolling for its first bachelor's degree, a Bachelor of Science in Nursing, in 2020.